The-best-cat/Attribute-Modifier-Handler/README.md

 A tool that allows you to set a timer to an attribute modifier.
-Once the timer runs out, the modifier will be automatically removed.
+Once the timer expires, the modifier will be automatically removed.
 Still figuring out how to make this a dependency...